hlplab/hlpjekyll/research/statement/index.md

 ## Learn more

 You can listen to and watch the following talk summarizing some of our work on efficiency in language production (given in April 2010 at Rutgers.
-Thanks to Chris Kourtev and Andrew Watts for preparing the flash movie). [[Video]]({{site.baseurl}}/florian_rutgers.html)
+Thanks to Chris Kourtev and Andrew Watts for preparing the video).

+<iframe width="420" height="315" src="https://www.youtube.com/embed/1fFkO7xV0SY" frameborder="0" allowfullscreen></iframe>

 A list of [ongoing projects](http://wiki.bcs.rochester.edu/HlpLab/Projects) can be found in our lab wiki, and our publication page contains [presentations and papers about previous projects]({{site.baseurl}}/publications/).
 In case you're interested in our work, but do not have a background in psycholinguistics, here are some handbook references that may get you started: